launchdarkly/gha-flags/README.md

           echo ${{ toJSON(steps.flags.outputs.test-json-flag) }}
 ```

-### Dynamic user key
+### Dynamic context key

-This example evaluates a flag for a user.
-Here, the user key of the LaunchDarkly user is the username of the GitHub user who initiated the workflow run.
+This example evaluates a flag for a context.
+Here, the LaunchDarkly context key is the username of the GitHub user who initiated the workflow run.

 _Read more: [GitHub Actions Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts)_